foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/data_formats.rst

 Fixed Point Category
 ~~~~~~~~~~~~~~~~~~~~

 The Fixed-Point category includes ``fx16`` and ``fx8`` data formats.
-It’s a default MLI
+They are the
-Fixed-point data format and reflects general signed values interpreted by typical
+default MLI Fixed-point data format and reflects general signed values interpreted
-Q notation [1].
+by the typical `Q notation <https://en.wikipedia.org/wiki/Q_(number_format)>`_.
 The following designation is typically used:

   - Value of Qm.n format have m bits for integer part (excluding sign bit), and
     n bits for fractional part.